rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 ignored`.
 We’re going to talk about ignoring tests in the next section on different ways to run tests.
 The `0 measured` statistic is for benchmark tests that measure performance.
 Benchmark tests are, as of this writing, only available in nightly Rust.
-See Appendix D for more information about nightly Rust.
+See Chapter 1 for more information about nightly Rust.

 The next part of the test output that starts with `Doc-tests adder` is for the